cowriesys/nibss/README.md

 HTTP Code|HTTP Status|Description
 ---------|-----------|------------
-400|Bad Request|Signature does not match or one or more query parameters is incorrect 402|Payment Required|Insufficient balance, client account requires payment 403|Forbidden|One or more required headers are missing 404|Not Found|Network and/or MSISDN are incorrect 409|Conflict|Nonce has been used before
+400|Bad Request|One or more request parameters is invalid 401|Unauthorized|Signature does not match or request failed authentication 402|Payment Required|Insufficient balance 403|Forbidden|One or more required headers are missing 404|Not Found|Item could not be found for retrieval 409|Conflict|Nonce has been used before
 500|Server Error|The server encountered an error